-For example, right now at my local King Soopers, I can purchase a pint of Kroger brand ice cream on sale for just $1.
-That compares with a sale price of $3.49 for a pint of Ben & Jerry’s (normally $4.79) and a regular price of $4.49 for just 14 ounces of Häagen-Dazs.
+For example, at my local King Soopers, I can purchase a pint of Kroger brand chocolate chip cookie dough ice cream at full price for $1.69.
+That compares with $4.99 for a pint of Ben & Jerry’s or Häagen-Dazs chocolate chip cookie dough.

-And the Kroger flavors are fabulous: Everything from basic strawberry, chocolate and vanilla to mint chocolate chip and rocky road.
+Other Kroger flavors also are fabulous.
+You’ll find everything from basic strawberry, chocolate and vanilla to mint chocolate chip and rocky road.
 You’ll even find varieties with bits of Butterfinger and Baby Ruth.

 The cold, hard truth about ice cream is that it can be lousy for your waistline and your health.
 But there is a much healthier way to satisfy that cool, creamy craving.